gsmith1729/electionmaps2colourgrad/README.md

 # electionmaps2colourgrad
-Maps which plot 2 variables against each other one with increasing blue , other with increasing green.
+Maps which plot 2 variables, pulled from a spreadsheet, against each other one with increasing blue , other with increasing green.